This post is the work of Renaud Delbru Ph.D – CTO & co-founder of Siren – & Giovanni Tummarello, CPO & co-founder of Siren.

 The perfect search engine is not enough is a seminal MIT paper in which a group of information seekers were observed in how they would look for information in the presence of a state-of-the-art search engine.
 “Even in the presence of good results”, information seekers very often preferred “approaching in steps” by adding restrictions to an original search, using what they learned before to refine.
 The advantages: decreased cognitive load, improved sense of location during their search, and better understanding of their search result.

 Since then, these concepts have become the norm in data discovery.
 At a consumer level, it is hard to think of an e-commerce website without faceted browsing capabilities.
-At a knowledge information worker level, the game is called “analytic” and “drill down”, allowing them to explore from the big picture down to the individual record, while maintaining all along the user sense of location and understanding of the final results.
+For the analyst it’s about being able to quickly “drill down” and explore from the big picture down to the individual record, while maintaining all along the user sense of location and understanding of the final results.

 How modern search engines work

-To support these activities, search engine software has evolved, offering advanced ultra-fast faceting capabilities, all the way to advanced multi level aggregation capabilities which for certain aspects even exceed database grouping abilities (thanks to their innate Information ranking abilities).
+To support these activities, search engine software has evolved, and Elasticsearch is a prime example of this offering advanced ultra-fast faceting capabilities, all the way to advanced multi level aggregation capabilities which for certain aspects are way beyond what’s possible with database grouping abilities (thanks to their innate Information ranking abilities).

 For the user, this means being able to “restrict” and “expand” the search results in real-time, with a constant summary of the most important properties of the results set to help them refine their query iteratively.
 For example, I might be searching for the name of a person and get a breakdown by metadata attribute of the matching person records.
 In other words, looking up ‘John Doe’ and immediately seeing results, grouped in facets, such as age, nationality and country of residence.